NorwegianVeterinaryInstitute/ORION_HandBook/docs/source/Species/ecoli.md

     As for other bacteria, MLST methods based on 7 locus have been developed for _E. coli_.
 Two protocols have been established; one specifically developed for STEC (aspC, clpX, fadD, icdA, lysP, mdh, and uidA;
-  http://shigatox.net/new/tools/ecmlst.html) and one developed for a more general approach for _E. coli_ (adk, fumC, gyrB, icd, mdh, recA and purA; [Wirth et al.
+  [STEC center](http://shigatox.net/new/tools/ecmlst.html)) and one developed for a more general approach for _E. coli_ (adk, fumC, gyrB, icd, mdh, recA and purA; [Wirth et al.
   2006](https://onlinelibrary.wiley.com/doi/10.1111/j.1365-2958.2006.05172.x)).